emilkarlen/exactly/README.rst

       EOF

-    Unexpected contents of stdout from [act]
+    Unexpected contents of stdout from the "action to check"

       @[EXACTLY_RESULT]@/stdout